Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 Biking: 55 km

-Heading back to the main road our first climb of the day takes us to the Shirtung La, and at the top of the pass we’ll hopefully have a clear view of Gangkhar Puensum, which at 7,570 metres is the world’s highest unclimbed peak.
-Since 1994 climbing of mountains in Bhutan higher than 6,000 metres has been prohibited out of respect for local spiritual beliefs, and since 2003 mountaineering has been forbidden completely.
-We have the option to ride down on single track trails to Ura village or we can continue on the paved road.
+Heading back to the main road, today's main climb leads to the pass of Shirtung La, from where you'll hopefully have a clear view of Gangkhar Puensum.
+At 7,570 metres its the world’s highest unclimbed peak.
+In 1994, climbing mountains higher than 6,000 metres has been prohibited in Bhutan out of respect for local spiritual beliefs.
+Then since 2003 mountaineering has been forbidden completely.
+You have the option of descending to Ura village either on single track trails or on the paved road.

 Meals: Breakfast, Lunch, Dinner